 Each year, the law school community gathers to recognize and discuss recent books by faculty members.
-This year’s virtual gathering, held Feb.
+This year’s virtual gathering(link is external), held Feb.
 25, retained the typically festive spirit — and its intellectual heft, including comments and compliments from colleagues.

 Potent praise